Everything you need to know before traveling to Malawi

 I wouldn´t recommend drinking tap water.
 What I did was drinking water from the boreholes, which they use for the fresh water supply in the rural areas.
 Anyway, you can find cheap bottled water all over the country.

-The local currency is Malawian Kwacha (MWK) but USD are accepted almost everywhere.
-One of the best advises I can give is to sort out your money once you are in the bigger cities like Lilongwe or Blantyre.
+The local currency is Malawian Kwacha (MWK) but USD is accepted almost everywhere.
+One of the best advises I can give is to sort out your money once you are in the bigger cities like Lilongwe, Mzuzu or Blantyre.
 Especially at Cape MaClear, Kande Beach, and Nkhata Bay, we experienced problems with withdrawing money.
-Either the ATM´s wouldn’t accept Master Card (only visa), didn´t work or there was no ATM at all.
+Either the ATM´s wouldn’t accept Master Card (only visa), didn´t work, had a daily limit or there was no ATM at all.
+Also, don´t rely on the card machine in the hostels/hotels.
+They might not always work.

-The Malawian kids loved being photographed and recorded on camera.
+How to get in touch with the locals?
+The easiest way is through your phone/ camera.
+The Malawian kids loved being photographed and being recorded on camera.
 Don´t miss out on taking pictures of them and selfies with them.

 No matter what day it is or what time of the day it is, for the Malawians, there is always a reason to party.
-Don´t miss out on partying in a local nightclub, to dance to African house music and to taste the local beer “Chipoka” and a “green”.
+Don´t miss out on partying in a local nightclub, dancing to African house music and tasting the local beer “Chipoka” and a “green”.

 Don´t forget to pin my post: